Robfaldo/CV/README.md

 **Recruitment Consultant**
 Agency recruiter in a specialist HR recruitment consultancy, recruiting mid to senior level roles in a variety of industries for SME and blue-chip organisations.
 I made placements at Bloomberg, AOL, CGI Group, Blinkbox, Harrods, BBC and more!

+## Interests

+I love to be outside and enjoy everything from hiking trails, camping trips, skiing &amp; snowboarding to skydiving and hang gliding.
+I've been running the last couple of years and completed the 2018 Spartan Race.

+I'm fascinated by psychology and the unconscious mind.
+Whilst in New York I decided to pursue a life-long curiousity by enrolling in an Eriksonian Hypnotherapy course.
+I completed the 6 day training and the following test and coursework to become certified.

+After a long hiatus, I've got back into reading.
+I've been tackling some of the classics recently.